AJain9199/sushasan-samvad/README.md

  - JavaScript
  - SQLite

+## Authors
+The following students from St. Kabir Public School, Sector-26, Chandigarh came up with and worked on the idea of 'Sushasan Samvad'
+ - Aryaman Jain
+ - Vansh Khera
+ - Krishna Sharma
+ - Mahika Juneja
+ - Ayan Bansal

 ## Introduction
 <p align="justify">
 When we first talk of local governance the first word that comes to our minds is Panchayat.
 But the harsh reality is that the Panchayats have expanded theoretically more or less in a negative way in today's time.
 In the appeal to look mordern they have diregarded the grievances of the local public and have often become a political gimmick.
 When given the opportunity to use tech judiciously we aim at providing the grassroot level a vivid easy to use website that will become a one stop shop for all the social and local issues.